paradimdata/project_chameleon/README.md

 * This command uses the hyperspy library

 ### XRD BRUKER RAW/UXD
+There are two functions for Bruker RAW files: brukerrawconverter and brukerrawbackground

 To run the function brukerrawconverter in the command line, run:

 	brukerraw([inputfile],[outputfile])